-For decades, nutritionists have argued eating more fiber helps you lose weight and keeps you lean, and ample research backs this up.
+For decades nutritionists have said that eating more fiber helps you lose weight.
+And ample research backs that up.

 And guess what?

 Like so many other health issues, it all comes back to your gut.

 The health of your gut affects everything from your immune system to your moods.

 And our poor contemporary diet, full of sugar and processed food, wreaks havoc on the delicate balance of bacteria in the gut, causing good bacteria to decrease while bad bacteria flourishes.

 I’ve talked in a previous post about the importance of taking a powerful probiotic to help feed the good bacteria.

 But a recent study found that it’s just as important to feed the good bacteria with fiber.

 It pretty much comes down to this: the good bacteria in your gut have a favorite food…it’s fiber.